cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/AIExceedance2.jpg?raw=true" alt="Map of Wells with Exceedance of aluminum" width="60%" height="60%">

-> *The red dots on the map show the location of 17 sites with aluminum values that exceed safe drinking water limits.*
+> *Figure 9: The red dots on the map show the location of 17 sites with aluminum values that exceed safe drinking water limits.*

 ### How did we code that?